-The law does not allow us to tell anyone anything about clients unless the client provides written permission.
+The law does not allow us to tell anyone anything about participants unless the participant provides written permission.
 Even if you know someone is at The Healing Place, we cannot talk to you about them.
 This law applies to everyone including parents, children, spouses and others.
 Participants can tell us verbally or in writing at any time that it is no longer okay to share information about them.